kubernetes-sigs/gateway-api/geps/gep-2907/index.md

 #### Backend configuration

 In the Backend connection Gateway acts as a client.
-The nature of the connection (HTTP or HTTPS) is configured on the Service using BackendTLSPolicy.
-If BackendTLSPolicy is defined for a Service, the Gateway must establish an HTTPS connection with the backend.
+The nature of the connection (encrypted or not-encrypted) is configured on the Service using BackendTLSPolicy.
+If BackendTLSPolicy is defined for a Service, the Gateway must establish a TLS connection with the backend.
 During the TLS handshake, the backend presents a Server certificate.
 The Gateway validates this certificate against a CA certificate (and optionally SANs) configured by BackendTLSPolicy.
 For mutual backend TLS, the Gateway's identity must be configured.
 This identity, a client certificate set on the Gateway object, will be presented by the Gateway.
 The Gateway uses the same client certificate for all backend connections originating mutual TLS.